TI-Tokyo/riak-docs-fork/content/riak/cs/2.0.1/cookbooks/configuration/reference.md

 <code>admin.secret</code>
 </td>
 <td>
-he admin secret used for administrative access to Riak CS.
+The admin secret used for administrative access to Riak CS.
 See the description for <code>admin.key</code> above for more information
 </td>
 <td>